kevSchmidt/websiteCopy/README.md

-# Copy of a website
+# Copy of a website using SASS
 Link of the project: https://kevschmidt.github.io/youtube-copy/

-### Exercise from DCI
+### Exercise from DCI.
-This project is for learning purpose.
+This project is for learning purpose and is not functional (only layout).

 ### Tools:
 <h1>